ANTH 4630: Archaeological Field School

 Tuition is paid online through SBS Billing and Payment.

 Students will find additional information about registering and paying for the academic course associated with this program on the Extension Course Application and Registration page or they can contact the Office of Distance and Extended Learning.

 This is done separately from paying the program fees.

 Most days in June will be hot and dry, with lower humidity and less rain than San Marcos.
 Survey days, site tours, and canyonland exploration will involve hikes through steep, rugged terrain.
 We will take appropriate precautions including proper sun protection, hydration, hiking attire, pacing, and taking advantage of the early moring hourse.
 Still, not for the faint-hearted.

 Students will be staying at the SHUMLA campus for the duration of the course.
 Lodging and all meals will be provided.

-Total Cost of the program is "TBA."
+Total Cost of the program is $2657.08.
 This cost includes the following:

 Tuition for six hours of undergraduate university credit: $1,432.08

-Program Fees are paid directly to SHUMLA by each student.
-The program fee and Student Information Packet are due to SHUMLA by May 1, 2013.
+Program Fees are paid directly to the Ancient Southwest Texas (ASWT) project of Texas State by each student.
 Program fees submitted after May 1 must include an additional $100 late fee.